-We continually engage a workforce that reflects the communities we live and work in and the customers and patients we serve, and that possesses a broad range of thought and experiences which have helped BD achieve our leadership position in the medical technology industry and the global marketplace.
+We strive to have our workforce reflect the communities we live and work in and the customers and patients we serve.
+Our associates possess a broad range of thoughts and experiences which have helped BD achieve our leadership position in the medical technology industry and the global marketplace.
 A key component of our journey to continually build a better BD is our commitment to global inclusion, diversity and equity ("ID&E").
-We believe this commitment allows us to better our understanding of patient and customer needs and develop technologies to meet those needs.
-Our ID&E efforts have garnered recognitions, including Best Places to Work for Disability and LGBTQ Inclusion, Bloomberg's Gender Equality Index, and Diversity Inc.'s Noteworthy Companies.
+We believe this commitment, coupled with our purpose and culture, allows us to better understand patient and customer needs and develop innovative technologies to meet those needs.

-While we continue to demonstrate progress in the diverse representation of our workforce, we seek to continuously improve in this area.
-Each year, we establish annual corporate ID&E goals to improve hiring, development, advancement, and retention of diverse talent, and to advance our culture of inclusion.
-In addition, our executive leaders serve as sponsors of our nine associate-led resource groups ("ARGs") who are empowered to set strategic goals that drive belonging, allyship, community service and professional development.
+While we continue to demonstrate progress in expanding the diverse representation of our workforce, we seek to continuously improve.
+Each year, we establish annual corporate ID&E goals to improve hiring, development, advancement, and retention of diverse talent at every level of the organization to further our culture of inclusion.
+In addition, our executive leaders serve as sponsors to our eight global Associate Resource Groups ("ARGs").
+Our ARGs are empowered to set strategic goals aligned with their mission and centered around efforts to advance our company, our local communities and each BD associates' career, while driving acceptance, allyship and professional development opportunities.